And there's a creepy doll

 - Even worse is the fact that the doll's owner's wife (who hated the thing...like everyone else) apparently starting haunting their old house.
 Robert's old room, to be exact.
 This Travel Channel clip insinuates that she has no choice in the matter.
 Oh, also, Robert ages, apparently.
 His hair's gone white and he's got liver spots now...

-- Related to Robert The Haunted Doll is Annabelle the Haunted Doll.
+- Related to Robert The Haunted Doll is Annabelle the Haunted Doll., whose story would become the basis of The Conjuring.
 Possibly even more terrifying than the former, this Raggedy Anne doll was first owned by a woman by the name of Donna, whose mother purchased the doll from a hobby store in the 1970s.
 She and her roommate were cool with having the doll at first... until freaky things started happening in their apartment, where the doll not only supposedly moved on its own, but also wrote messages.
 When a medium was consulted, she said that the doll was being inhabited by the harmless spirit of a girl named Annabelle who died on the property, and Donna and her roommate felt compassion for the spirit.
-However, Annabelle the Doll was not what she seemed as she reportedly violently attacked one of Donna friends.
+However, Annabelle the Doll was not what she seemed as she reportedly violently attacked one of Donna's friends.
 After two incidents, the famous paranormal investigators Ed and Lorraine Warren were consulted, and eventually came to the conclusion that the doll was being haunted not by the spirit of a little girl, but of a demon.
 The doll was eventually relocated to the Warren Occult Museum in Moodus, Connecticut, where it is reported that the doll still moves and growls at visitors on occasion from behind its glass case.

 - One thing that can make dolls really creepy in real life is the fact that kids aren't gentle with toys.
 If you ever see a doll in a kid's playroom, stuffed uncomfortably in a toy box, or in the middle of a toy pile, often getting "crushed" under other, heavier-looking toys, and still having that smile, it becomes a quick way to convince anybody to clean that room.